prof-groff/deep-learning/DL_glossary.md

 A numerical algorithm for optimizing the parameters (weights) of an ANN.
 Stochastic gradient descent is a variation of this method that relies on randomly sampling the data at each optimization step instead of processing the entire data set.
 The data processed at each step is called a batch and multiple batches are processed as part of each pass through the entire data set, which is called an epoch.

 ### Back Propagation
-The process of applying gradient descent on a muli-layered ANN by propagating the errors back through the network from outputs to inputs.
+The process of applying gradient descent on a multi-layered ANN by propagating the errors back through the network from outputs to inputs.

 ### Activation Function
 A function applied to output of a node in an ANN.
 These functions allow non-linearity to be introduced into the ANN.